tomrusteze/esphome-esp-now/README.md

 # ESP Now integration for ESPhome
 First of all, this is based on a similar integration by [iphong](https://github.com/iphong/esphome-espnow), which is now updated to [MeshRC](https://github.com/iphong/lib-esp-rc).
 ## Purpose
 The purpose of this software is to enable communication between esp devices without a wifi connection.
 In the example the light acts as a slave and the hub controls the light.
 I have tried to make the communication as lightweight as possible and similar to service calls in HomeAssistant.
-The idea is explained in this diagram
+The idea is explained in this diagram:
 ![Communication diagram](./Dataflow_example.svg)

 ## Features